Dovecote: Columbaria in ancient Rome

 The presence of dovecotes is not documented in France before the Roman invasion of Gaul by Caesar.
-The pigeon farm was then a passion in Rome: The Roman-style, generally round, columbarium had its interior covered with a white coating of marble powder.
-Varro, Columella, and Pliny, all wrote about pigeon farming and dovecote construction.
+Pigeon keeping was then a passion in Rome: the Roman-style, generally round, columbarium had its interior covered with a white coating of marble powder.
+Varro, Columella, and Pliny, all wrote about pigeon keeping and dovecote construction.

 In the city of Rome in the time of the Republic and the Empire the internal design of the banks of pigeonholes was adapted for the purpose of disposing of cremated ashes after death: These columbaria were generally constructed underground.